ServiceStackApps/typescript-redux/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(Counter);
 ```

-Now that it's reusable we can create multiple instances to control the Width and Height of our Shape with:
+Now that it's reusable we can create multiple instances to control the Width and Height of our Shape:

 ```html
 <Counter field="width" step={10} />